AMETEK (NYSE:AME) Releases FY24 Earnings Guidance

 Insider Buying and Selling

-In other AMETEK news, CFO William Joseph Burke sold 17,437 shares of the business’s stock in a transaction dated Wednesday, February 14th.
-The stock was sold at an average price of $168.51, for a total transaction of $2,938,308.87.
-Following the completion of the sale, the chief financial officer now owns 101,709 shares of the company’s stock, valued at $17,138,983.59.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-In other AMETEK news, CFO William Joseph Burke sold 17,437 shares of AMETEK stock in a transaction that occurred on Wednesday, February 14th.
-The shares were sold at an average price of $168.51, for a total transaction of $2,938,308.87.
-Following the transaction, the chief financial officer now directly owns 101,709 shares of the company’s stock, valued at $17,138,983.59.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-Also, Director Thomas A. Amato sold 780 shares of the business’s stock in a transaction that occurred on Tuesday, March 26th.
-The stock was sold at an average price of $182.00, for a total transaction of $141,960.00.
-Following the sale, the director now owns 10,240 shares of the company’s stock, valued at $1,863,680.
+In related news, Director Steven W. Kohlhagen sold 1,400 shares of AMETEK stock in a transaction dated Tuesday, March 12th.
+The shares were sold at an average price of $180.59, for a total transaction of $252,826.00.
+Following the completion of the transaction, the director now directly owns 28,054 shares of the company’s stock, valued at approximately $5,066,271.86.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+In other AMETEK news, CFO William Joseph Burke sold 5,973 shares of the business’s stock in a transaction on Monday, February 12th.
+The stock was sold at an average price of $168.90, for a total value of $1,008,839.70.
+Following the sale, the chief financial officer now directly owns 101,709 shares of the company’s stock, valued at $17,178,650.10.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Steven W. Kohlhagen sold 1,400 shares of AMETEK stock in a transaction dated Tuesday, March 12th.
+The stock was sold at an average price of $180.59, for a total value of $252,826.00.
+Following the completion of the transaction, the director now directly owns 28,054 shares of the company’s stock, valued at approximately $5,066,271.86.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 59,881 shares of company stock valued at $10,689,758.
-0.61% of the stock is currently owned by company insiders.
+Insiders have sold a total of 59,881 shares of company stock valued at $10,689,758 over the last ninety days.
+Company insiders own 0.61% of the company’s stock.

 AMETEK Company Profile